- Who We Are

 USA Today, “Antibiotics benefit farm animals (and people), but at what cost?”

 New York Times Op-Ed, “The spread of superbugs”

 In the past, inadequate or nonexistent legislation to protect animals has kept the agribusiness industry—which is unlikely to make improvements on its own—from implementing significant changes in animal welfare.
-Fortunately, the last five years have seen some exciting possibilities for true legal protection of farmed animals in the form of progressive new legislation at the state level, including this recent victory in Ohio.
+Fortunately, the last five years have seen some exciting possibilities for true legal protection of farmed animals in the form of progressive new legislation at the state level, including a recent victory in Ohio.

-Having recently served on the Pew Commission on Industrial Farm Animal Production, and seen the tremendous public response to our report, and also brokered compromise legislation jointly sponsored by the Humane Society of the United States and the Colorado Livestock Association, I have great optimism regarding the future of farm animal welfare during the next decade.” –Bernard Rollin, Ph.D., Farm Forward Board Member
+Having recently served on the Pew Commission on Industrial Farm Animal Production, and seen the tremendous public response to our report, and also brokered compromise legislation jointly sponsored by the Humane Society of the United States and the Colorado Livestock Association, I have great optimism regarding the future of farm animal welfare during the next decade. –Bernard Rollin, Ph.D., Farm Forward Board Member

 Update: PAMTA was reintroduced to the 112th Congress as H.R.
 965 (previously H.R.
 1549) by Congresswoman Louise Slaughter (D-NY) on March 9, 2011 and immediately referred to the House Committee on Energy and Commerce and the House Committee on Rules.
 The related Senate bill, S. 1211, was introduced by Senator Diane Feinstein (D-CA) on June 15, 2011.
 Unfortunately, analysis indicates that PAMTA has an extremely low chance of being enacted in this Congress.